 To Make the Caramel Sauce

-- In a heavy-bottomed small saucepan, combine the sugar and room temperature water.
-Avoid a nonstick pot because it's too thin and the inner pot color makes it hard to see the caramel color.
+- In a heavy-bottomed small saucepan, combine 2 Tbsp sugar and 1 Tbsp water (at room temperature).
+Avoid a nonstick pot because it‘s too thin and the inner pot color makes it hard to see the caramel color.
 Turn on the heat to medium low and let the sugar dissolve completely, without stirring.
-You can tilt the pot occasionally, but otherwise don't touch it until the sugar turns liquid.
-In the meantime, prepare the hot water.
-Have it ready to use in 3-4 minutes when the sauce is done.
+You can tilt the pot occasionally, but otherwise don‘t touch it until the sugar turns liquid.
+In the meantime, prepare 1 Tbsp hot water.
+Have it ready to use in 3–4 minutes when the sauce is done.

 - When the sugar has dissolved, increase the heat to medium high.
 The hot mixture will start to bubble.
 You can swirl the saucepan once in a while to mix it, but do not use a utensil because it will cause the sugar to crystallize.
 When the sugar starts to caramelize, you will see lots of small bubbles.
 It will slowly turn brown on the edges of the pan.